-Did you know that video is hands down the most engaging form of content to use on social media?
+Did you know that video is the most engaging form of content to use on social media?
 A tweet with a video is 10x more likely to be retweeted than one without, and 500 million viewers watch 100 million hours of video content on Facebook every single day.

 The most effective way to harness the power of video for your podcast is to transform your content into an audiogram.
 An audiogram pairs a snippet of your podcast with a waveform overlaid on top of an image, creating a highly engaging visual that gets your podcast noticed.
 If you record video with your podcast, you can use that footage instead.

 Depending on the genre of your podcast, you may need to find guests to take part in your show.
 Guests can be a great way of expanding your reach by tapping into their audience and bringing in new perspectives.

-But, left to your own devices, it can be hard to come up with a list of people who might be suitable podcast guests, let alone finding the time to reach out to every single one of them.
+Left to your own devices, it can be hard to come up with a list of people who might be suitable podcast guests, let alone finding the time to reach out to every single one of them.
 Luckily, there are a number of websites out there that can make the process a whole lot easier.
 Here are a couple of our favorites.